Who’s ready for water play measurement fun?

-Children need a chance to practice in an open environment without feeling like they may make a mistake.
+Children need a chance to practice measurement in an open environment without feeling like they may make a mistake.

-This pouring station is legit.
-All three of my boys (ages 2, 4, 5.5) wanted in asap - and it lasted until dinnertime.
+This measurement pouring station is legit.
+All three of my boys (ages 2, 4, 5.5) wanted in asap – and it lasted until dinnertime.
 SCORE.

 My measurement mission was simple.

 I wanted to create an area that had a buffer zone for spilled water and allow my four-year-old to grow confident in his pour.

 Because let’s face it.
-He is going to want to continue pouring the milk in his oatmeal.
+My preschooler is going to want to continue pouring the milk in his oatmeal.
 Saying yes is important.

-We practice now, so he can help later with more strength and muscle control.
+We practice now so that he can help later with more strength and muscle control.

 RELATED: Love water play?
 We do too.
 See all our water ideas here.

 My measurement water table trick

 Coloring the water with food coloring really helped my four-year-old judge how much water needed to be in each container in order to reach the line.